andreaskundig/ncms-hestia/src/site/about/en/index.md

     linkedin: https://www.linkedin.com/in/charlesfoucaultdumas/
     email: mailto:charles.foucault@hestia.ai
   - name: Andreas Kündig
-    description: Andreas Kündig is economist, software developer, and comic book author.
-Since March 2021, he has been using at least one of these skills on a daily basis to advance HestiaLabs.
+    description: Andreas Kündig is an economist by training, a software developer, and a comic book author.
+Since March 2021, he has been using at least one of these skills to drive HestiaLabs forward.
+Andreas has worked in a wide range of industries and organisations, including two early-stage tech startups.
     image: /assets/media/andreas-kundig_liunkedin.jpg
 timeline_title: How it started - How it's going
 timeline_events: